-- Measure the gain of the signal booster being careful not to exceed the maximum input level.
-The recommended maximum RF Input power for the SBII is -15 dBm.
+1) Measure the gain of the signal booster being careful not to exceed the maximum input level.
+The recommended maximum RF input power for the SBII is -15 dBm.
 Stronger input signals will cause the unit to exceed its maximum IM specifications.
 Input signals which are stronger than 0 dBm will physically damage the unit.
-Figure 8 shows this being done using a signal generator and spectrum analyzer.
+Figure 9 shows this being done using a signal generator and spectrum analyzer.
 Record the measured values for each passband.
-We recommend that a 50 ohm load be connected to the unused RF port on the bottom of the cabinet during the gain test. - 2) The spectrum analyzer is connected to the -30 dB signal sampler port following the final output amp.
+We recommend that a 50 ohm load be connected to the unused RF port on the bottom of the cabinet during the gain test.

+- 2) The spectrum analyzer is connected to the -30 dB signal sampler port following the final output amp.
 This port will allow the observation of the amplifier output at a considerably reduced output level.
-This decoupling value (-30 dB) needs to be added to any measured signal value in order to arrive at the actual signal level.

-- 3) With a spectrum analyzer connected to the signal sampler port (see Figure 9), have personnel with handheld radios move to several predetermined points and key their radios.
+This decoupling value (-30 dB) needs to be added to any measured signal value in order to arrive at the actual signal level. - 3) With a spectrum analyzer connected to the signal sampler port (see Figure 10), have personnel with handheld radios move to several predetermined points and key their radios.
 Record the level of these signals as observed on the analyzer and also record the location of the person transmitting.
-In this way, a map of the systems performance can be generated. - 4) For signals coming from a fixed antenna or station, record the level of all the desired incoming signals for future reference.
+In this way, a map of the systems performance can be generated.